quantum-tinkerer/MeanFi/DESIGN.md

 projector-integration estimate below the sampled cut uncertainty without spending much work beneath it.
 The achieved p/h and cut estimates remain separate; this budget is not a certificate of total density error.
+MeanFi rounds a negative cut estimate to zero only within floating-point accumulation error of zero; a materially negative or non-finite value is invalid.

 Empty requests skip this work.
 Filling comes from available density information or remains `None`.
 When selected density omits the local trace, the native occupied weights provide that trace on the same